-A common issue we see in many homes is people using an interior door on an exterior entry point.
+An issue we see in many homes is people using an interior door on an exterior entry point.

-Hollow-core doors like these are usually made of some kind of thin veneer with a hollow center and designed for privacy, not security.
+An interior door is one that you would most likely use for your bedroom or bathroom.
+These hollow-core doors are usually made of a thin veneer with a hollow center; they’re designed for privacy, not security.

 Armor Concepts make a door reinforcer called Door Armor -- essentially, a metal sleeve that bolts around the door in the area of the doorknob and deadbolt to give that part of the door additional strength.

-This product can also be used to temporarily secure a door that has been recently broken into, giving it some strength until a new door can be installed.
+Door Armor can also be used to temporarily secure a door that has been recently broken into, giving it some strength until a new door can be installed.

 As surprising as it may sound, many burglaries happen to homes that were left unlocked.
-The burglar didn’t have to "break" in at all; just turn the doorknob.
+The burglar didn’t have to break in at all—just turn the doorknob.

 Sometimes people make burglars’ lives even easier by not closing the door in the first place.
-Talk about an open invitation.
+Talk about an open invitation!

-If a knob lock is your only protection on the door, your home may be vulnerable.
+If a knob lock is your only protection on the exterior door, your home may be vulnerable.
 Here’s why:

-If all you’ve got on your door is a knob lock, you can add a second layer of protection with a deadbolt lock positioned 6" to 8" above or below your doorknob.
+If all you’ve got on your door is a knob lock, you can add a second layer of protection with a deadbolt lock positioned 6–8 inches above or below your doorknob.

-A single-cylinder deadbolt has a key slot on the outside, and a thumb-turn on the inside.
+A single-cylinder deadbolt has a key slot on the outside and a thumb turn on the inside.
 When you fully extend the deadbolt, you can’t push the bolt back in, like you may be able to do with a knob lock.
 This prevents someone from using a knife or other sharp object to pry the bolt back and open the door.

 When buying a deadbolt lock, it’s important to choose quality over price.
 Sure, there are $8 deadbolts available at discount stores, but it’s important to look for a lock that meets the specifications outlined to adequately protect you.